rrm020/rrm020/TakehomeMidterm_files/TakehomeMidterm.md

 the fact that most values are similar I will proceed.

 Next I need to remove the NAs to clean the data.
-First I need to check to see how many varaibles are impacted by
+First I need to check to see how many variables are impacted by
     NAs.

 ``` r